Computational quantum transport: a scattering approach perspective: Introduction

 The scattering approach to quantum transport was initially defined in \cite{landauer1957} and further extended by \cite{fisher1981,buttiker1986,stone1988}.
-The approach is reviewed in \cite{blanter2000} or \cite{datta1995}.
+The approach is reviewed in \cite{blanter2000} or \cite{datta1995,imry2008}.
 The first formulations of the scattering problem for discrete models can be traced down to \cite{lent1990} in the nanoelectronics community and \cite{ando1991} in the physics community.
 The alternative NEGF theory is based on the Keldysh formalism \cite{keldysh1964} which considerably simplifies in the context of non-interacting systems \cite{caroli1971}.
 The point of reference in the field is the work \cite{meir1992}, which generalizes \cite{caroli1971} to interacting systems.

 The first numerical calculation of the electrical conductance of a quantum system was made in \cite{thouless1981} and \cite{lee1981} where the recursive Green's function (RGF) algorithm was introduced for a one-dimensional system.
 The RGF was soon to become the reference of the field thanks to several groups that generalized it to quasi-one-dimensional systems \cite{mackinnon1985} and developed the equivalent wave function approach \cite{ando1991}.
+It superseded the transfer matrix technique that was developed in the context of Anderson localization \cite{pichard1981,pichard1981b} but suffered from numerical instabilities \cite{mackinnon1983} and has remained mostly confined to the calculation of Lyapunov exponents \cite{slevin2014}.
 The initial applications of RGF focused on tight-binding systems with a square lattice and a rectangular geometry for studying Anderson localization, quantum dots, quantum billiards, or other mesoscopic systems.
 This early code was considered highly useful, to the extent that its reference implementation was referred to as ``the Program'' in some research groups.